Syntax:

 Each listed input vector is operated on independently.

 Each listed input vector can be a particle attribute or can be the result of a compute or fix or the evaluation of a variable.
+Or it can be a custom attribute of a particle, grid cell, or surface element.

-Note that for values from a compute or fix, the bracketed index I can be specified using a wildcard asterisk with the index to effectively specify multiple values.
+Note that for values from a compute or fix or custom attribute, the bracketed index I can be specified using a wildcard asterisk with the index to effectively specify multiple values.
 This takes the form "*" or "*n" or "n*" or "m*n".
 If N = the size of the vector (for mode = scalar) or the number of columns in the array (for mode = vector), then an asterisk with no numeric values means all indices from 1 to N. A leading asterisk means all indices from 1 to n (inclusive).
 A trailing asterisk means all indices from n to N (inclusive).
 A middle asterisk means all indices from m to n (inclusive).

 Using a wildcard is the same as if the individual columns of the array had been listed one by one.
 E.g. these 2 compute reduce commands are equivalent, since the compute grid command creates a per-grid array with 3 columns:

-compute myGrid grid all all u v w compute 2 all reduce min c_myGrid[*] compute 2 all reduce min c_myGrid[1] c_myGrid[2] c_myGrid[3]
+compute myGrid grid all all u v w

 The particle attributes x,y,z,vx,vy,vz are position and velocity components.
 The ke,erot,evib attributes are for kinetic, rotational, and vibrational energy of particles.

 If a value begins with "c_", a compute ID must follow which has been previously defined in the input script.
 Computes can generate per-particle or per-grid quantities.
 See the individual compute doc page for details.
 If no bracketed integer is appended, the vector calculated by the compute is used.
-If a bracketed integer is appended, the Ith column of the array calculated by the compute is used.
+If a bracketed integer is appended, the Nth column of the array calculated by the compute is used.
 Users can also write code for their own compute styles and add them to SPARTA.
-See the discussion above for how I can be specified with a wildcard asterisk to effectively specify multiple values.
+See the discussion above for how N can be specified with a wildcard asterisk to effectively specify multiple values.

 If a value begins with "f_", a fix ID must follow which has been previously defined in the input script.
 Fixes can generate per-particle or per-grid or per-surf quantities.
 See the individual fix doc page for details.
 Note that some fixes only produce their values on certain timesteps, which must be compatible with when this compute references the values, else an error results.
 If no bracketed integer is appended, the vector calculated by the fix is used.
-If a bracketed integer is appended, the Ith column of the array calculated by the fix is used.
+If a bracketed integer is appended, the Nth column of the array calculated by the fix is used.
 Users can also write code for their own fix style and add them to SPARTA.
-See the discussion above for how I can be specified with a wildcard asterisk to effectively specify multiple values.
+See the discussion above for how N can be specified with a wildcard asterisk to effectively specify multiple values.

 If the replace keyword is used, two indices vec1 and vec2 are specified, where each index ranges from 1 to the # of input values.
 The replace keyword can only be used if the mode is min or max.
 It works as follows.
 A min/max is computed as usual on the vec2 input vector.
 The index N of that value within vec2 is also stored.
 Then, instead of performing a min/max on the vec1 input vector, the stored index is used to select the Nth element of the vec1 vector.